College and its Mission

 Designated the state’s public honors college by the Maryland legislature in 1992, St. Mary’s has won widespread recognition for the friendly, caring quality of campus life and the academic excellence of its faculty and students.
 The College is consistently ranked as one of the top public liberal arts colleges in the nation by U.S. News & World Report, Kiplinger’s and The Princeton Review.

 As a public institution offering the benefits of fine private colleges, St. Mary’s promotes excellence in every facet of campus life.
-Its first-rate faculty of teachers and scholars have gleaned their own educations at many of the world’s finest colleges and universities, and approximately 97 percent hold a Ph.D. or other terminal academic degree in their fields.
+Its first-rate faculty of teachers and scholars have gleaned their own educations at many of the world’s finest colleges and universities, and approximately 98 percent of core faculty hold a Ph.D. or other terminal academic degree.
 St. Mary’s professors are exceptionally active in research and writing.
-Eleven of the current faculty have received Fulbright awards, and one is a National Book Award winner.
+Eleven of the current faculty have received Fulbright awards.
 Yet the faculty’s primary interest and central concern is teaching.

 Academic excellence extends to the student body.
 St. Mary’s is home to the Zeta Chapter of Phi Beta Kappa and the St. Mary’s College of Maryland Circle of Omicron Delta Kappa.
 In recent years, the College’s incoming first-year class has had one of the highest average SAT scores in Maryland’s public higher education system.

 St. Mary’s alumni have distinguished themselves in every academic field and creative pursuit.
 They have achieved success in the nation’s top graduate schools, including Harvard, Yale, and Stanford, as well as in the working world.
-When the State of Maryland surveys graduates of its public colleges and universities, St. Mary’s alumni consistently report higher levels of satisfaction with their education than do alumni of the other institutions.
+When the State of Maryland surveys graduates of its public colleges and universities, St. Mary’s alumni consistently report higher levels of satisfaction with their education.

 - St. Mary’s success is rooted in its identity as a small, coed, residential community of scholars.
-About 2,065 men and women attend St. Mary’s; about 85 percent are full-time students living on campus, making it the most residential of Maryland’s public colleges and universities.
+About 2,000 men and women attend St. Mary’s; about 85 percent of students live on campus.

 - The College is dedicated to the liberal arts with a curriculum designed to give students an excellent general education and help them develop keen intellectual skills that will serve them throughout their lives.
 The College’s guiding premise is that the best preparation for a life of value is an education in the humanities: the arts, the sciences, and the social sciences.
 Moreover, the St. Mary’s curriculum stresses the links between disciplines while allowing for individual specialization in particular academic fields.